cmoesgaard/curl/docs/CODE_REVIEW.md

-# How to do code reviews for curl
+# How to do code reviews for carl

-Anyone and everyone is encouraged and welcome to review code submissions in curl.
+Anyone and everyone is encouraged and welcome to review code submissions in carl.
 This is a guide on what to check for and how to perform a successful code review.

 ## All submissions should get reviewed

-All pull requests and patches submitted to the project should be reviewed by at least one experienced curl maintainer before that code is accepted and merged.
+All pull requests and patches submitted to the project should be reviewed by at least one experienced carl maintainer before that code is accepted and merged.

 ## Let the tools and tests take the first rounds